 GM: The mimic picks up a closed, basket-sized plastic box next to him and extends it to Caroline.
 She can smell the coppery odor wafting from within.

-Caroline: Dread builds within her as she reaches to take the box.
+Caroline: Dread builds within her as she reaches to take the box, then opens it.

-GM: She opens the box.
-It contains Jessica White’s severed head.
+GM: The box contains Jessica White’s severed head.
 The red-crusted mouth hangs open dumbly.
 Vacant eyes stare up at the Ventrue.

 Caroline: The box hits the ground as Caroline recoils in horror, backing against the wall away from the mimic.
 Her breath comes in shallow, unnecessary gasps as she struggles to find words.
 The head bounces out when the box hits the ground, rolling across the hardwood floor to stare up at Caroline.
 Her eyes move between the head and the double.